-a.
+- a.
 The applicant shall develop a process to resolve complaints from nearby residents concerning the construction or operation of the project.
-Allcomplaints shall be acknowledged within 10 days of receipt of such complaint and the Township supervisor shall also be notified of each complaint.
+All complaints shall be acknowledged within 10 days of receipt of such complaint and the Township supervisor shall also be notified of each complaint.
 The process may use an independent mediator or arbitrator and shall include a time limit for acting on a complaint.
-The process shall not preclude the local government from acting on a complaint.

-b.
-During construction, the applicant shall maintain and make available to nearby residents a telephone number where a project representative can be reached during normal business hours.

-c.
-A report of all complaints and resolutions shall be filed with the township on a quarterly basis.

-29. Transfer or sale.
-Prior to a change in the ownership or operation of a solar energy facility, the current owner or operator shall provide written notice to the township at least 30 days prior to that change becoming effective.
-This notice shall inform the township of the intended transfer of control of the solar energy facility and shall include a copy of the instrument or agreement effecting that transfer.
-Such an instrument or agreement shall include an express statement that the new owner or operator of the solar energy facility shall not be permitted to operate that facility until compliance with the terms of this ordinance.

-Upon transfer or sale, the financial security for decomissioning shall be maintained at all times, the estimated costs of decomissioning shall be resubmitted, and the security adjusted to account for the new estimate.
+The process shall not preclude the local government from acting on a complaint. - b.
+During construction, the applicant shall maintain and make available to nearby residents a telephone number where a project representative can be reached during normal business hours. - c.
+A report of all complaints and resolutions shall be filed with the township on a quarterly basis. - 29.
+Transfer or sale.
+Prior to a change in the ownership or operation of a solar renewable energy facility, the current owner or operator shall provide written notice to the township at least 30 days prior to that change becoming effective.
+This notice shall inform the township of the intended transfer of control of the solar renewable energy facility and shall include a copy of the instrument or agreement effecting that transfer.
+Such an instrument or agreement shall include an express statement that the new owner or operator of the solar renewable energy facility shall not be permitted to operate that facility until compliance with the terms of this ordinance. - Upon transfer or sale, the financial security for decomissioning shall be maintained at all times, the estimated costs of decomissioning shall be resubmitted, and the security adjusted to account for the new estimate. - 30.
+Repowering.
+In addition to repairing or replacing solar renewable energy components to maintain the system, a solar renewable energy facility may at any time be repowered, without the need to apply for a new Special Land Use permit, by reconfiguring, renovating, or replacing the solar renewable energy components to increase the power rating within the existing project footprint.